 When the feature "QoSMonCapRepo" is supported, the NF service consumer may subscribe to receive notifications from the PCF of whether the requested QoS monitoring policy is not supported or is supported again by including within the "events" array an entry with the "event" attribute set to "QOS_MON_CAP_REPO".
 The NF service consumer may delete a subscription to QoS monitoring support report by providing the "events" array and omitting an entry with the "event" attribute set to "QOS_MON_CAP_REPO".

 The PCF shall reply to the NF service consumer as described in clause 4.2.6.2.

-Editor's Note: Whether the QoS Monitoring Capability report can be applied separately to different QoS monitoring types (e.g. packet delay, congestion, pdv, etc.) is FFS.